 Humboldt-Del Norte SELPA is comprised of 32 school districts, the Humboldt County Office of Education and the Del Norte County Office of Education.
 The region serves approximately 22,000 students, including approximately 3,550 students with special needs ranging from birth to age 22.

-Each SELPA must have an Administrative Unit, the legal entity that receives funds and is responsible for seeing that every eligible child receives appropriate services.
+Each SELPA must have an Administrative Unit, the legal entity that receives funds.
 The Humboldt County Office of Education is the Administrative Unit for Humboldt-Del Norte SELPA.

 SELPA responsibilities include, but not limited to:

 - Program availability for all children with disabilities